epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

 ## Conclusion
 The gold standard for the movie industry would be to be able to predict the total gross revenue of a movie before release.
 Although we were not able to tackle precisely the problem, our findings suggest a alternative way which require the knowledge of the two following *near release date metrics*:
-- first WE revenue
+- (i) first WE revenue;
-- polarity of the quotes related to the movie around the release date
+- (ii) polarity of the quotes related to the movie around the release date.

 ```python